 1.1.b.
-In addition, performance expectations are identified, deployed and communicated through the county planning process, technical assistance requests, independent peer reviews, coordinated county reviews (CCRs), internal Medicaid audits and the contractual/grant program process.
+In addition, performance expectations are identified, deployed, and communicated through the county planning process, technical assistance requests, independent peer reviews, coordinated county reviews (CCRs), internal Medicaid audits, and the contractual/grant program process.
 Again, all of the aforementioned channels have been utilized to communicate performance expectations as well as to ensure accountability.
 DAODAS tracks individual provider performance through the use of contract objectives and the GPRA, now known as National Outcomes Measures (NOMs) for both prevention and treatment programs.
-Additionally, these are reviewed on a quarterly basis by the department's Division of Program

-Accountability and during the annual CCR process.
-In FY10, the department will institute new incentives for compliance with outcome-survey requirements as a result of working within the joint committee structure with local providers.
+Additionally, these are reviewed on a quarterly basis by the department's Division of Program Accountability and during the annual CCR process.
+In FY10, the department instituted new incentives for compliance with outcome-survey requirements as a result of working within the joint committee structure with local providers.
+While the process will continue in FY11, incentive payments were suspended due to state budget reductions.

-1.1.c.
-Senior leaders have set three core values for agency employees: respect, integrity and dedication.
-The department has also defined guiding principles that outline how the agency and its employees conduct business, to include being mission focused, professional, proactive, culturally competent, team workers and effective communicators.
-The agency holds its employees to the highest standards of ethical behavior, and this is communicated regularly through full-staff meetings and in external outlets, to include the department's web site.
+- 1.1.c.
+Senior leaders have set three core values for agency employees: respect, integrity, and dedication.
+The department has also defined guiding principles that outline how the agency and its employees conduct business, to include being mission focused, professional, proactive, culturally competent, team workers, and effective communicators.
+The agency holds its employees to the highest standards of ethical behavior, and this is communicated regularly through full-staff meetings and in external outlets, to include the department's web site. - 1.1.d.

-1.1.d.
 Ethical behavior is encouraged through regular staff meetings supported by the agency's EMT, intra-agency events, employee recognition, and motivational and educational information.
 Respect, integrity and dedication are the hallmarks of DAODAS employees.
-This is first and foremost expected of each employee, reinforced as stated above, and discussed with new employees during orientation.
+This is first and foremost expected of each employee, reinforced as stated above, and discussed with new employees during orientation. - 1.2.

-1.2.
 How do senior leaders establish and promote a focus on customers and other stakeholders?

 Senior leaders encourage a number of processes to focus on the agency's customers.
-The citizen-client and the local provider network are the most important customers, and as such, the agency works to better understand their requirements through intensive contact.
+The citizen-client and the local provider network are key customers, and as such, the agency works to better understand their requirements through intensive contact.
 The local provider network maintains a structure of standing and ad-hoc committees, including an executive board, a services committee, a training committee, an accountability committee, and a public policy committee.
-Senior leaders, along with designated agency staff, are members or cochair the above committees, which offer the opportunity for exchange of information and for identifying and addressing customer requirements and also assist in setting the overall agency organizational direction.
+Senior leaders, along with designated agency staff, are members or co-chair the above committees, which offer the opportunity for exchange of information and for identifying and addressing customer requirements and also assist in setting the overall agency organizational direction.
 Furthermore, statewide monthly meetings are held for all providers, in addition to meetings held within the four designated regions.
 Senior leaders and designated staff also participate in these sessions.
 Ad-hoc committees include those that focus on specific administrative and program areas, and include a Financial Quarterly Meeting, Prevention Quarterly Meeting, Treatment Quarterly Meeting and a quarterly meeting for ADSAP service providers, among others.
 The agendas of these meetings often address customer needs, both short- and long-term direction, as well as offer an opportunity for DAODAS to reinforce its commitment to accountability and to implement measures of performance.

 In addition, the county strategic planning process continues to facilitate input from throughout South Carolina on the design of the state and local strategic planning processes, which further enables DAODAS to identify customer requirements in terms of priorities, including funding needs, facility needs, and program and service needs.
+Over the past several years, the department has participated in the Joint Council on Children and Adolescents, which mandated family and client participation within the council structure.
+The inclusion of these customers has helped define the direction of the council and the resulting policies.